-Prince William and Kate joined a children’s birthday party, read to children during story-time and played an impromptu game of cricket when they visited the SOS Children’s Village community in Lahore, Pakistan during their state visit to the country.
+The Duke and Duchess of Cambridge, William and Kate, joined a children’s birthday party, read to children during story-time and played an impromptu game of cricket when they visited the SOS Children’s Village community in Lahore, Pakistan during their state visit to the country.

-Prince William entertained the children with finger puppets, and Kate thrilled the children by speaking in Urdu as she said happy birthday to three of the children - 12-year-old Iman, six-year-old Ibrahim, and eight-year-old Daniyal.
+The Duke entertained the children with finger puppets, and the Duchess thrilled the children by speaking in Urdu as she said happy birthday to three of the children - 12-year-old Iman, six-year-old Ibrahim, and eight-year-old Daniyal.

 She opened her speech in Urdu, saying, ‘Assalam O Alaikum.
 Emaan, Ibrahim aur Daniyal apni salgirah pur bulanay ka bohat shukria," to a round of exited applause from the children.